The Zine and Queer Self Expression

 Founded in 2004, LGBTQIA+ History month is upon us, and the theme is “Behind the Lens”.
 In February 2023, the UK will celebrate the people behind the scenes of stage and screen, such as costume designers, composers, playwrights, screenwriters, make-up artists and many more.
 Queer actors and actresses are gaining more visibility than ever, however the people off-screen are often unknown, and their contributions are huge.

-The University Library have put together a display, a reading list and some social media posts to celebrate these talented and creative people, beginning with some of the most exciting costume designers in history; Adrian, Orry-Kelly and Patricia Field.
+The University Library have put together some social media posts to celebrate these talented and creative people, beginning with some of the most exciting costume designers in history; Adrian, Orry-Kelly and Patricia Field.

 eenMarch is women’s history month and the library blog is celebrating by featuring posts about the lives and stories of women.
 We would love to hear your comments and questions about the posts: please tweet us @GCWLibrary, email us at library@lincoln.ac.uk, or tell us your thoughts in the comments section at the end of the post.